 The Magna Carta, the Constitution and Declaration of Independence and other founding Western documents were based on conspiracy theories.
 Greek democracy and free market capitalism were also based on conspiracy theories.

 But those were the bad old days …Things have now changed.

-The CIA Coined the Term “Conspiracy Theorist” In 1967
+The CIA Adopted the Term “Conspiracy Theorist” In 1967

 Specifically, in April 1967, the CIA wrote a dispatch which coined the term “conspiracy theories” … and recommended methods for discrediting such theories.
 The dispatch was marked “psych” – short for “psychological operations” or disinformation – and “CS” for the CIA’s “Clandestine Services” unit.